phurwicz/hover/docs/pages/tutorial/t4-annotator-dataset-interaction.md

 ### **Preview: Use Search for Selection in Finder**

-In a particular kind of plots called `finder` (see later in the tutorials), the search widget can directly operate on your selection as a filter.
+In a particular kind of plot called `finder` (search it in the README!), the search widget can directly operate on your selection as a filter.

 ## **The Plot and The Dataset**